jnrpurin/jr-it-news/README.md

 These items represent key improvements that would enhance reliability, maintainability, and user experience if development time allowed:

+* on going improvements found into branch: feature/improve-cache-uniform-int-restfull

 1.  **Comprehensive Health Checks:**
     * **Improvement:** Implement detailed ASP.NET Core Health Checks, exposing an endpoint (`/health`) that verifies the connection status of **Redis**, the **SQLite database**, and the **HackerNews external API**.